ugSUBMARINE/structural-properties/README.md

+This is a repository in which 3 stand-alone programmes for the calculation of hydrogen bond networks, salt bridge networks and hydrophobic clusters inside a protein structure are available.
+To calculate these properties, a pdb file of the protein of interest is needed.
+Only entries in the pdb file with marked as ATOM are considered.
+Duplicated side chain entries are not allowed.
+It is possible to select one chain or to use all chains in the pdb file for the calculation.
-This is a repository in which 3 stand-alone programmes for the calculation of hydrogen bonds, salt bridges and hydrophobic clusters are available.
-Each of them contains an argparser and can be used with the filepath to the pdb file of the protein of interest as only argument.
+Each of the files contains an argparser and can be used with the filepath to the pdb file of the protein of interest as only argument.
-It calculates the specific interactions and builds clusters of interacting side chains.
+They calculate the specific interactions and build clusters of interacting side chains.
 If desired, these are also saved in a file.

 To execute please run one of the following commands: